Speech: How to Have a Mentally Healthy Conversation

 The overwhelming evidence is that mental health conversations don’t work in our schools, universities and workplaces.
 People either don’t talk about their mental health or, when they do, it commonly results in stigma or a lack of support.
 This doesn’t just result in a bad outcome for the individual.
 It also results in poor organisational outcomes.
 More working days are lost to mental health than anything else.
+Organisations lose, on average, around £1,400 per employee due to lost productivity, absence, grievance, complaints and litigation.
 More students are dropping out of university in their first year due to mental health than ever before.
 There are more student suicides than ever before.

 Through his speech, Jonathan invites the audience to play the role of his boss, teacher, friend, colleague or university tutor.
 And in that role your objective is to help him get the support he needs for his condition.